Medically reviewed by Drugs.com. Last updated on Sep 1, 2021.

 Diprolene AF - Clinical Pharmacology

-The extent of percutaneous absorption of topical corticosteroids is determined by many factors including the vehicle, the integrity of the epidermal barrier, and the use of occlusive dressings (see DOSAGE AND ADMINISTRATION).
+No pharmacokinetics trials have been conducted with Diprolene AF Cream 0.05%.
+The extent of percutaneous absorption of topical corticosteroids is determined by many factors including the vehicle, the integrity of the epidermal barrier, and the use of occlusive dressings.

 Once absorbed through the skin, topical corticosteroids enter pharmacokinetic pathways similar to systemically administered corticosteroids.
 Corticosteroids are bound to plasma proteins in varying degrees, are metabolized primarily in the liver, and excreted by the kidneys.
 Some of the topical corticosteroids and their metabolites are also excreted into the bile.